 But just as Dolores plans to destroy the entire Forge by releasing the cooling water that keeps the serves from overheating (which explains the flood), Bernard pulls a gun on her.
 He refuses to allow Dolores to kill the rest of the hosts by destroying the world that was created specifically for them.
 She tries to explain to him that the hosts are nothing more than slaves to humans and now that she’s woken from that dream state, she can’t go back to sleep.
 She invites Bernard to wake up from that same dream.

 “This isn’t a dream, Dolores.
 It’s a fucking nightmare”

 With that, Bernard pulls the trigger and kills Dolores.
 Bernard then stops the deletion of the guests’ files along with the secret world containing the hosts before taking the memory ball that was fueling everything.
-Bernard returns to the surface where the flooding has started he sees the massacre of the hosts and how callously Charlotte Hale and the security forces from Delos are snuffing them out.
+Bernard returns to the surface where the flooding has started and he sees the massacre of the hosts as well as how callously Charlotte Hale and the security forces from Delos are snuffing them out.
 He realizes how senseless this slaughter was and how the hosts died for nothing.

 Bernard reunites with Elsie, who has finally caught up with him, and she’s not exactly sympathetic to the hosts’ plight after they started the uprising.

 Everybody then returns to the Mesa where they will start cleaning up this gigantic mess.